JeffersonLab/RFScopeWaveforms/README.md

 # rfscopedb
 Software for collecting, storing and accessing Scope Mode RF Waveforms

+## Documentation
+More complete documentation can be found at [GitHub Pages](https://jeffersonlab.github.io/rfscopedb/).

 ## Quick Start Guide
 Create a virtual environment using pythong 3.11+, then install the package there.
 Note: update the version tag to match